6 min read

-You’ll probably be surprised by the simple, affordable ways you can improve your body’s resistance to disease.
+You’ll probably be surprised by the simple, affordable ways you can improve your body’s natural resistance.
 To improve your immune system with vitamins and supplements, read up on the relevant scientific research, as well as which nutrients are right for your unique needs.
-It is also important to take a long-term approach, as creating the foundation of a healthy lifestyle is the best defense against illness.
+It is also important to take a long-term approach, as creating the foundation of a healthy lifestyle is the best defense.

 A lack of adequate nutrition is one of the primary contributors to a weak immune system.
 In a 2007 study published by the British Journal of Nutrition, micronutrients support the body’s immune system at three separate levels: physical barriers (e.g. skin and mucous), cellular immunity, and antibody production.
 Vitamins C, E and zinc assist the physical barriers.
 Vitamins B6, B12, C, D, E, folic acid, zinc, and selenium all support immunity at a cellular level.
 Finally, all these micronutrients, with the exceptions of vitamin C and iron, are essential for antibody production.

 Unfortunately, inadequate nutrition disproportionately affects people who lack access to nourishing food due to economic factors or rely too heavily on overly-processed foods.
 Either of these circumstances could lead to a deficiency in one or more of the vitamins and minerals required for a healthy immune system.
-If your diet does not provide adequate levels of any the following vitamins and minerals, you may be more susceptible to illnesses:
+If your diet does not provide adequate levels of any the following vitamins and minerals, your immune system may not be operating at its best:

 To ensure you’re getting enough vitamin D, make sure you’re getting regular exposure to sunlight or eating foods rich in vitamin D like fish, eggs, dairy, or fortified foods.
 If you think you may not be getting the necessary levels, you can fill the gap by taking vitamin D in tablet form.
 Just make sure to look for vitamin D3, rather than D2.
 A 2012 study published by the American Journal of Clinical Nutrition, indicates that vitamin D3 is more effective at raising the blood levels of vitamin D. Vitamin D3 has become more popular in pill form, but many foods are still fortified with vitamin D2.